-This course is designed to encourage students to think about independent life after high school.
+Students will learn to think about independent life after high school.
 Aspects of contemporary life such as personality development, career exploration, communication, relationships with family and friends and significant others, marriage, parenthood, decision-making, crisis management, budgeting, and personal finance are explored.
 In this experiential course, practical learning activities enhance student preparation for adult life.

 Family and Consumer Science: Skills for Success - Course #617

-No prerequisite 1 credit

-Grades 9-10 4 pds/wk